jgar5032/deepcool-digital-info-windows/README.md

-# deepcool digital CPU cooler display software for windows
+# DeepCool Digital CPU Cooler Display Software for Windows
 Windows port of the Linux DeepCool Digital USB display driver for certain CPU coolers with digital displays.

 --